sitn/geoshop2/README.md

 ## Requirements

-* PostgreSQL + PostGIS database
+* PostgreSQL > 10 + PostGIS
-* Python > 3.6
+* Python 3.6 / 3.7
 * pipenv (pip install pipenv)
 * GDAL 2.4 (see instructions below)

 ### Installing GDAL on Windows
-Download the GDAL 2.4 wheel on this page: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal.
+Download the GDAL 2.4 wheel (3.X isn't supported yet by Django) on this page: https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal.
 For example, if you have Python 3.6 64bit, choose `GDAL‑2.4.1‑cp36‑cp36m‑win_amd64.whl`.
 Then install it:

 ```